 Tagging companies or individuals that you reference in content is a key part of making this distribution strategy work.
-After all, people need to know you’ve mentioned them and where—otherwise they can’t help your promote.
+After all, people need to know you’ve mentioned them and where—otherwise they can’t help your promotion.

 “Be sure to mention or tag any businesses you’ve mentioned in your content on social media,” noted Megan Mosley of Referral Rock.
 “This usually encourages people to share your content with their followers and audience, too.
 Meaning you can be seen by a larger crowd, gain brand awareness, and develop some trust among other audiences.”